slexisvn/query_engine/docs/05-storage/41-encodings.md

 # 41. Encodings

-> After this chapter you will be able to predict which of three encodings any integer column gets, why it is sometimes declined outright, and why the column that looks most compressible gets one of the worst ratios in the table.
+> After this chapter you will be able to compare three integer encoding strategies and explain why an encoder accepts or declines a column.

 ## The question